Manage Energy on Your Network

 From the main menu, choose Energy Management.

-By default, the energy consumption of the network devices is displayed for the last 24 hours.
+Catalyst Center displays energy consumption for all network devices for the last 24 hours by default.

 Important

-Data and other information generated in this dashboard are subject to the disclaimer indicated in Disclaimer slide-in pane.
-Click the View Disclaimer link at the top-right of the window to view this pane.
+Data and other information generated in this dashboard are subject to the disclaimer provided in the Disclaimer slide-in pane.
+Click the View Disclaimer link to view this pane.

 Step 2